Japan Summer Trip. Day 5: Takamatsu

 This could be the paddy reaping machine

-I'm not sure what the name of this game.. buluh berdiri?
+I'm not sure what the name of this game is... buluh berdiri?

 Tong!
 Tong!
 Tong.. class is about to begin